-Criteria Explanation Appropriate standardized tests Teacher candidates must earn passing scores on the CASA; an 1100 on the combined reading and math portions of the SAT if taken prior to March 1, 2016; an 1170 on the combined reading and math portions of the SAT if taken March 1, 2016 or after; or a 24 on the ACT 2.5 grade point average Teacher candidates must have a 2.5 GPA in their overall course work as well as a 2.5 in their major Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must write a reflection Student Experience clearance Teacher candidates must be in good standing with Student Experience
+Criteria Explanation Appropriate standardized tests Teacher candidates must earn passing scores on the three portions of CASA; an 1170 on the combined reading and math portions of the SAT if taken March 1, 2016 or after; or a 24 on the ACT (if class of 2022 or before) Class of 2023 or after: Take Praxis I or submit your SAT/ACT scores to the Field Experience and Assessment Coordinator Additional expectations If standardized test scores are lower than national average, student will be advised to take additional courses to build on their reading, writing or math skills in order to be more prepared for licensure tests.
+Minimum Grade Point Average Teacher candidates must have a 2.5 GPA in their overall course work, as well as a 2.75 in their major for the Class of 2023 and after; 2.5 GPA requirement for overall and major for the Class of 2022 and before.
+Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must write a reflection, and submit it to the Field Experience and Assessment Coordinator.
+Education Course Grade Requirement Teacher candidates must receive a C or higher in any required EDUC courses.
+If a teacher candidate receives a C- or lower in a required EDUC course, they must retake it, earning a C or higher, to gain entry into the Teacher Education Program or remain in the Teacher Education Program if they have already been admitted.

+Residential Life clearance Teacher candidates must be in good standing with Residential Life.